nattatorn-dev/sc-express-api/README.md

 ## Description

-A sample project for REST API with mongoDB with basic feature
+A sample project for REST API with mongoDB with basic CRUD features

 logging, profile, cache, swagger, babel, EC2016